 - Check In.
 One of the most common questions people have about real estate commission is, “Am I getting my money’s worth?”
 There are so many things that your real estate agent is responsible for, but you may not know what your agent is doing unless you actually check.
 Consider that the commission money you spend on a real estate is intended to be paid as compensation for their services.
 Make sure you are getting what you are paying for by checking on your real estate agent during the home selling process.
 If you check in with them periodically, you will have a better knowledge of the value of their services during the negotiation process for real estate agent commission percentage.

 The average realtor commission rate is between 5 and 6 percent however, every property sale is different.
 While a real estate agent does not earn their realtor commission rate until the final closing process is complete, the amount of real estate commission can be negotiated during any time of the process.
-Talk to your real estate agent about the amount of commission percentage you feel comfortable with, and if you need support, or have questions, call the offices of Jeff Barchi.
+Talk to your real estate agent in Tempe about the amount of commission percentage you feel comfortable with, and if you need support, or have questions, call the offices of Jeff Barchi.